tandero/tandero.github.io/content/about.md

 I collect and analyze self-report, behavioural, physiological, and neuroimaging (MRI, fNIRS, EEG) data.
 I'm ultimately trying to model how 1.5 kg of fatty brain-tissue consciously experiences a universe, but for now I take baby steps toward answering those big questions.
 My PhD attempts to develop tools for modelling the neural dynamics of attention and meta-awareness: objectively quantifying the subjective.

 I love to collaborate so feel free to [reach out](mailto:thomas.anderson@radlab.zone).
 Collaboration is a resource-multiplier.
-I take particular joy in designing experiments; it is an exercise in reducing inefficiencies and I love it.
+I take special  joy in designing [Xanatos gambit](https://tvtropes.org/pmwiki/pmwiki.php/Main/XanatosGambit) experiments; it is an exercise in reducing inefficiencies and I love it.

 [Read my CV](https://1drv.ms/b/s!Avbd3naclSvRgYkflsH-JkHcCr6epQ) for the concise summary (link may not work if you're on a VPN).